Home

 What type of energy user stands to gain most out of this type of feed-in?

-The largest gain from embedded generation is always the user that can offset the most of their own consumption – i.e. people that use energy at the same time that the solar is generating.
+The largest gain from embedded generation is always the user who can offset the most of their own consumption – i.e. people who use energy at the same time that the solar is generating.
 This is because if you are offsetting your own consumption, you are offsetting the full municipal cost.
 You can do some clever design with things like batteries to take advantage of this.

 What feed-in tariffs allow users to do is to make sure that there is an additional benefit when you are unable to use the energy and would otherwise have wasted it.